 Q: Where are the Start and Finish located?

-A: The Marathon and Marathon Relay Start Line is located in the eastbound lane of 2099 Lake Robbins Drive at the flagpoles of Town Green Park.
-The Half Marathon Start Line is located on 2099 Lake Robbins Drive in the westbound lanes at the flagpoles of Town Green Park.
-The 5k & 2K Start and Finish Line will be on the Waterway trolley path just east of Town Green Park.
+A: The Marathon Start Line is located in the eastbound lane (closet to Town Green Park) of 2099 Lake Robbins Drive at Town Green Park.
+The Half Marathon Start Line is located in the westbound lane (closest to Market Street) on 2099 Lake Robbins Drive at Town Green Park.
+The 10k Start is located in the eastbound lane (closet to Town Green Park) In front of Cynthia Woods Mitchell Pavilion.
+The 5K & 2K Start and Finish Line will be on the Waterway trolley path just east of Town Green Park.

 Q: Where can I find the course map?